kalliste/seL4-c89/C89-PROJECT.md

 - [ ] Provide a benign definition in the generated SMP IPI wrapper so the strict build no longer rejects the empty translation unit emitted by `preconfigured/X64_verified/src/smp/ipi_wrapper.c`.
+- [x] Teach `src/util.c`'s string and bit-twiddling helpers to compare against like-signed bounds and declare their temporaries at the top of each block so the strict C90 build accepts the translation unit.
+- [x] Replace the designated initialiser in `src/config/default_domain.c` with an ordered initializer so the pedantic build accepts the default domain schedule under C90.
 - [x] Rewrite the syscall and exception message tables in `src/machine/registerset.c` so they avoid the designated initialisers that pedantic C90 rejects.